 12 Full Moon Rituals to Manifest with the Moon

-- How to pick a Full Moon Ritual: When picking a ritual, it’s important to find one that resonates with you.
+Remember, when picking a ritual, it’s important to find one that resonates with you.
 Make the ritual work for you, enjoy the process and try not to stress about making it perfect.

-2. Full Moon Bathing
+1. Full Moon meditation

 Moon bathing is a simple but effective full moon ritual of basking in the moonlight, and is a traditional treatment often used to help people keep cool in the summer.
 Some potential benefits include feelings of relaxation, increased energy levels, decreased levels of stress and anxiety, and a healthy and regular menstrual cycle.
 To practice moon bathing, find a spot outside where you can see the moon clearly, and sit or lie down to soak in its energy.
 You can do this outdoors, on the ground, in a lake, pool or pond or even in your home.
 Close your eyes and take deep breaths, visualizing any negative energy leaving your body and being replaced by calm, grounding energy from the moon.